PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I dunno," said Boltac, "but I like it."

-Boltac lifted Relan again and the three made their awkward way from the dungeon.
+Boltac lifted Relan and the three made their awkward way from the dungeon.
 As they walked into the sunlight of a new day, Boltac thought about all that gold, buried far, far beneath them.
 "So, uh, kid, you're from a village not far here, right?"

 Relan pointed West with a dejected air, "That way, half a day's walk.
 Do you know how hard it was for me to get away from there.
 You're not going to leave me there, are you?"

 "No. No?" said Boltac.
-He looked at Asarah and she shook her head no. "No. You're with us now.
-But these villagers, they uh, big and strong and stupid-- I'm sorry, I mean *honest* like you?"
+He looked to Asarah and she shook her head no. "No. You're with us now.
+But these villagers, are they uh, big and strong and stupid-- I'm sorry, I mean *honest* like you?"

 "Everyone there is the same," Relan sighed, "It is very dull.
-Why do you want to know."
+Why do you want to know?"

 "I think I know how to liven it up a bit."

 "They don't like outsiders very much."

-"Do they like gold?"
+"Do they like gold?
+'Cause if they do, I've got a some work for them."

+"I really don't want to go back there."

+"Cheer up, it's about to be a very rich village.
+And you are about to become the hero you've always wanted to be."

 They loaded Relan in the back of the Ducal Coach.
 Boltac closed the door and started at the Ducal seal of Weeveston Prestidigitous RampartLion Toroble the 15th.
 "Henh..." he said.

-"What," asked Asarah.
+"What?" asked Asarah.

 "That's gonna have to change."

-# 43 -- Rattick's story
+# 43 -- Rattick's story -- 904

-> Where does Rattick check out?

-> got to deal with Rattick.
-When he notices what's up and says, it's time to leave!

-> He gathers up as much gold as he can carry and makes for the Southron Kingdom.

-> Which is where the mercenaries catch him.

 When the Orc's had fallen to the floor in agony, Rattick had decided it was time to go.
 Concealed in his cape of fading black, he slunk from the chamber.
 As he started up the main passageway, he could see flashes and hear crashing noises behind him.
 He quickened his step and said, "Don't know, don't want to know."